 How to Get There

-It's easiest to take a taxi (travel time is around 30 minutes from central Kolkata) to Kumartuli.
-Uber is available in Kolkata, and the fare will be approximately 140-200 rupees one way from Park Street.
+It's easiest to take a taxi (travel time is around 30 minutes from Park Street) to Kumartuli.
+Uber is available in Kolkata, and the fare will be approximately 140-200 rupees one way.

 Otherwise, buses and trains go to Kumartuli.
 The nearest railway station is the Sovabazar Metro.
 Sovabazar Launch Ghat (alongside the Ganges river) is also close by.
 Taking a walk to the riverbank is worthwhile, as you'll get to see old Gothic & Victorian style mansions.
 From there you can get a boat back to central Kolkata.